 Set your Eco Temperature thoughtfully

-Look for the Nest Leaf
+Check for the Nest Leaf

 Try an easy 0.5°C change in your schedule

-Most people can’t tell the difference between a room set one day at 22 °C and the next day at 21.5 °C. In fact, the difference in temperature between your nose and your toes is likely to be more than 0.5 °C. Adjust your thermostat's temperature schedule by just 0.5 °C and see how much you’ve saved compared to the previous month in your Home Report.
+Most people can’t tell the difference between a room set one day at 22 °C and the next day at 21.5 °C. In fact, the difference in temperature between your nose and your toes is likely to be more than 0.5 °C. Adjust your thermostat's temperature schedule by just 0.5 °C and learn how much you’ve saved compared to the previous month in your Home Report.

 Set your thermostat to its Eco Temperature if you’re going on holiday